Mythri-Gadepalli/Information_Visualisation_Group17_BNPL/README.md

 PowerBI Files (.pbix): The PowerBI dashboards used for analysis.
 These files can be opened in PowerBI Desktop for further exploration or modifications.

+Video Presentation (.zip): The video presentation explains the key insights from the project.

 Future Work and Implementation:
 Our future work focuses on: